zzuliys/daiyin/README_K4A.md

 ## Building

-t is the same as Native K4A, please refer to:[building](https://github.com/orbbec/OrbbecSDK-K4A-Wrapper/blob/ob/dev/1.8.x/docs/building.md)
+It is the same as Native K4A, please refer to:[building](https://github.com/orbbec/OrbbecSDK-K4A-Wrapper/blob/ob/dev/1.8.x/docs/building.md)

 Quick Instructions:

 * Windows: